k2view-academy/K2View-Academy/articles/04_fabric_studio/28_web_k2exchange.md

 # K2exchange

 The K2exchange is a store-like platform for publishing and consuming Fabric’s modules that are not part of the product and that are hence considered as extensions.
-Such extension modules can be Broadway actors and flows, connectors, templates, Java code and lib, LU web-app and SQL queries.
+Such extension modules can be Broadway actors and flows, connectors, templates, Java code and libraries, LU web-app and SQL queries.

 Project implementors can explore the extensions list, through the Web Studio, install and embed them into their project with a click, to support their development workflow.